 Fairness Provisions of the Income Tax Act

 In certain circumstances, you may be eligible for relief from penalties and interest under the Fairness Provisions of the Income Tax Act.
-To qualify, you must demonstrate that extraordinary circumstances and financial hardship have prevented you from making your tax payments.
-It's important to note that even if you qualify for relief under these provisions, you're still required to pay the principal amount owed.
+To qualify, you must show that extraordinary circumstances and financial hardship prevented you from making your tax payments.
+Even if you qualify for relief, you’re still required to pay the principal amount you owe.

 Formal debt relief